kkaiiwen/Deep-Learning-Health-App/README.md

 ## GoogLeNet Retrain

 The **trainNet.m file** retrains GoogLeNet for image classification using transfer learning.
-Images must be organized in folders where each folder name represents a class label, and the training and validation sets must have the same folder structure but different images.
+Images must be organized in folders where each folder name corresponds to a class label, with the training and validation sets sharing the same folder structure but containing different images.
 The script applies data augmentation, including random rotation, reflection, and scaling, to the training set to improve generalization.
 The final layers of GoogLeNet are replaced to match the number of classes, and the network is trained using stochastic gradient descent with momentum (SGDM).

 During training, MATLAB’s training-progress window displays accuracy and loss curves for both the training and validation sets in real time.
 Once training is finished, the network is saved as **trainedGoogLeNet1.mat**, which can later be loaded for classification.

-To use the script, simply update the dataset path in the code with your prepared training and validation sets and run **trainNet.m** in MATLAB.
-The script will automatically manage data preparation, training, and saving of the trained model.
+To use the script, update the dataset paths in the code with your prepared training and validation sets, then run **trainNet.m** in MATLAB.
+The script will automatically handle data preparation, training, and saving of the trained model.

 **Note:** If you expand the training dataset with new classes, you must also update the calorie database in the main **.mlapp file** to keep it consistent with the retrained network.